elly-uk/streaming-data-project/README.md

 - Python 3.8 or higher
 - AWS account with **necessary permissions** (IAM, SQS, Lambda, and CloudWatch)
 - AWS CLI configured with your credentials
+- Register on the Guardian website to obtain an API key and API URL: https://open-platform.theguardian.com/access/ --> Click "Register Developer Key"

 ## Setup, Deployment, and Running Application